eivinhb/eivinhb.github.io/_posts/2015-12-04-welcome-to-jekyll.markdown

 Sometimes I like to be lazy.
 That's why I love OSS and that fact that people share code.
 I checked out [Gravatars API documentation][gravatar-doc].
 And thats is OK.
 I now know how to do it.
 But the next hit on Google was [this blog post][blog].
 It's a "how to" for a Jekyll plugin for Gravatar.
-However this does not work on github-pages because it is run i -safe mode.
+However this does not work on github-pages because it is run in -safe mode.

 Using Rake at this point to build this blog and push to Github i a step too far.
 This was ment to be a simple site.
 Using Jekyll has kind of allready complicated this project as far as I will go for now.